-Manuel Neuer may turn 35 next year but the Bayern Munich captain remains the best sweeper-keeper in the game, and that's not just when racing off his line to clear danger - as he proved in the UEFA Champions League final win over Paris Saint-Germain.
+Manuel Neuer may turn 35 in March, but the Bayern Munich captain remains the best sweeper-keeper in the game, and that's not just when racing off his line to clear danger.

 Puzzled?
 Don't be.
 The term 'sweeper-keeper' became a valid entry in the world football dictionary after the 2014 FIFA World Cup in Brazil, where Neuer earned praise for his convention-defying performances in charging out of his penalty area to clear opposition attacks.